-As of December 31, 2017, we had \$286 million of total unrecognized compensation cost related to nonvested share-based compensation arrangements granted under our plans.
-This cost is expected to be recognized over a weighted-average period of 3.0 years years as stock-based compensation expense.
+As of December 31, 2018, we had \$271 million of total unrecognized compensation cost related to nonvested stock-based compensation awards granted under our plans.
+This cost is expected to be recognized over a weighted-average period of 2.5 years as stock-based compensation expense.
 This expected cost does not include the impact of any future stock-based compensation awards.
-Refer to Note 12 of Notes to Consolidated Financial Statements.
+Refer to Note 13 of Notes to Consolidated Financial Statements.

-Selling, general and administrative expenses decreased \$1,165 million, or 7 percent.
-During the year ended December 31, 2016, fluctuations in foreign currency decreased selling, general and administrative expenses by 2 percent.
-The increase in advertising expenses reflects the Company's increased investments to strengthen our brands, partially offset by a foreign currency exchange impact of 3 percent.
-The decrease in selling and distribution expenses reflects the impact of divestitures.
-The decrease in other operating expenses reflects the shift of the Company's marketing spending to more consumer-facing advertising expenses as well as savings from our productivity and reinvestment initiatives.
-Foreign currency exchange rate fluctuations have a more significant impact on both advertising and other operating expenses as compared to our selling and distribution expenses since they are generally transacted in local currency.
-Our selling and distribution expenses are primarily related to our Company-owned bottling operations, of which the majority of expenses are attributable to CCR and are primarily denominated in U.S. dollars.
-Refer to Note 2 of Notes to Consolidated Financial Statements for additional information related to divestitures.
+Selling, general and administrative expenses decreased \$2,716 million, or 18 percent.
+During the year ended December 31, 2017, fluctuations in foreign currency exchange rates had a nominal impact on selling, general and administrative expenses.
+The decrease in selling and distribution expenses and advertising expenses during 2017 reflects the impact of divestitures.
+Additionally, advertising expenses during 2017 decreased 1 percent as a result of foreign currency exchange rate fluctuations.
+The decrease in other operating expenses during 2017 reflects savings from our productivity and reinvestment initiatives.
+Foreign currency exchange rate fluctuations had a more significant impact on both advertising and other operating expenses as compared to our selling and distribution expenses since they were generally transacted in local currency.
+Our selling and distribution expenses were primarily related to our Company-owned bottling operations, of which the majority of expenses are attributable to CCR and were primarily denominated in U.S. dollars.